nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![ScheduleSequenceDiagramLogic](images/ScheduleSequenceDiagramLogic.png)
 ![ScheduleSequenceDiagramModel](images/ScheduleSequenceDiagramModel.png)

 Currently, the implementation of the `Meeting` class is placing the `Meeting` as an attribute of `Person`.
-While it certainly makes more sense for extensions and many-to-many relations to adopt such a implementation, it would cause an issue where we would have to examine and update every meeting object to edit the person if we were to update and change a Person as the current implementation does not give the `Person` object an immutable unique identifier upon construction.
+While it certainly makes more sense to adopt an implementation where `Person` is an attribute of `Meeting` in order to better support extensions and many-to-many relations, it would cause an issue where we would have to examine and update every meeting object to edit the person if we were to update and change a `Person` as the current implementation does not give the `Person` object an immutable unique identifier upon construction.
 As a result, the current implementation of the Meeting list takes in the `Person` class as the element of the list, and accesses the meeting attribute within the `Person` object when needed.

 In regard to the editing of the `UniqueMeetingList`, we implemented it in such a way that the meeting list is edited every time the `UniquePersonList` is edited.
-Hence the impact of the alteration only remains on the `Model` component and the `Ui` components, with the `Logic` component only impacted in terms of accessing the `Model`.
+Hence, the impact of the alteration only remains on the `Model` component and the `Ui` components, with the `Logic` component only impacted in terms of accessing the `Model`.

-In future installments, this implementation may be scraped in favor for an implementation where the `Meeting` class acts as the wrapper for the `Person` class, but for the sake of functionality, we shall keep the current implementation as is.
+In future installments, this implementation may be scraped in favor for an implementation where the `Meeting` class acts as the wrapper for the `Person` class, or an implementation where `Person` and `Meeting` are completely separate entities, but for the sake of functionality and simplicity, we shall keep the current implementation as is.

 ### Unscheduling meetings